 In 1997, Bryan and Jill Updyke read a news article on The Hobie Mirage Pedal Kayaks, and opened The first Hobie Kayak Dealership in the Virgin Islands.
-They began offering kayak tours around the island in these award winning boats.
+They soon began offering kayak tours around the island in these award winning boats.
 Over the years: they founded The St. Croix Kayak Club; The Caribbean Indigenous Arts and Crafts Museum; commissioned The Cra Cra, a Kalinago dug out canoe; opened AYAY ART; built and founded Cane Bay Campground; became advocates for Salt River Bay National Park by removing abandoned vehicles and trash, and erecting signs; taught Pre-Columbian history and art to local schoolchildren; found the fabled Maroon Cave; and held pottery seminars in the Taino tradition.

 In August of 2015, they moved their location to Salt River Marina, right across from the bioluminescent bay.
 In this location, a museum space was created.
 Here there are several Kalinago dug out canoes and a collection of original Taino artifacts on display.
 Many of Bryan's pit fired ceramics can be seen as well.
 There is also a full Hobie Kayak display where locals and visitors alike can learn more about and purchase a Hobie Kayak.